Will-Riffe/Module-17-Challenge-Computer-Science-for-JavaScript-Challenge-Regex-Tutorial/ReadMe.md

 ## 3. Domain Component
 This is the domain component `[\da-z\.-]+`

 Separated from the Username component by th '@' symbol, this 'quantifier' lists a range of characters which may appear in the domain portion of an email address.
 As you can see, it allows lowercase letters, periods, and hyphens.

+## 4. TLD Component
+The TLD (Top-Level Domain) component `[a-z\.]{2,6}`

+This is where the typical '.com', '.net', etc could be expected.
+This quantifier matches the characters which can appear in the domain extension of an email address— allowing for lowercase letters and periods; the `{2,6}` quantifier specifies the TLD to be two to six characters long.